elinscott/ase_koopmans/doc/ase/atoms.rst

 =================================

 The :class:`Atoms` object holds a unit cell.
-The unit cell is a :class:`~ase.cell.Cell` object which resembles resembles a 3x3 matrix when used with numpy, arithmetic operations, or indexing:
+The unit cell is a :class:`~ase.cell.Cell` object which resembles a 3x3 matrix when used with numpy, arithmetic operations, or indexing:

 >>> a.cell